Bohdanator/dotfiles/setup.md

    1. `chsh -s /bin/zsh`
    1. review/edit each file in the `templates` directory and copy it where it belongs (use `diff` to compare it with the system-provided file if it's present)
+      - you can use `sudo rsync -rv templates/ /` to copy all the files at once
 1. reboot

 Note: If you encounter black screen with no tty instead of LightDM startup on a system with Intel